Jumbo Jet (Chelyuskintsev Park)

-Jumbo Jet is a steel roller coaster located at Chelyuskintsev Park in Minsk, Belarus.
+Jumbo Jet was a steel roller coaster located at Chelyuskintsev Park in Minsk, Belarus.
 It originally operated from 1972 to 1978 at Cedar Point in Sandusky, Ohio.
 The roller coaster is a prefabricated model that features an electric spiral lift mechanism, and it was one of the earliest known coasters to use this lift mechanism.

 Ride layout

 The Jumbo Jet, like all electric spiral lift roller coasters, reached the top of its lift hill by way of a gently-graded spiraling helix, before beginning its first drop.
 Unlike many roller coasters, which use a traditional chain lift, the Jumbo Jet was propelled with small wheel motors up the incline of the helix.
-These sort of coasters soon became a very common type of steel roller coaster in the 1970s, and were distinguished from later steel roller coaster designs that were characterized by their thicker, tubular-steel tracks.
+This sort of coaster soon became a very common type of steel roller coaster in the 1970s, and were distinguished from later steel roller coaster designs that were characterized by their thicker, tubular-steel tracks.
 After climbing the 56 ft spiral lift, riders plunge into a series of tight turns using a figure-eight pattern and ending with a double-helix.
 When it debuted, Jumbo Jet was billed as the fastest of its kind and was known for its views of Lake Erie and steeply banked turns (some at up to 70 degrees).